KagamiDigital/salt-asset-manager/README.md

 ## Introduction

 This repository is a starter pack for non-custodial service providers on Salt accounts.
-We call this being a "wallet butler".
+For example you could run a "wallet butler" which responds to messages from your customer on Salt and deploys funds on their behalf into yield opportunities.

-By using our software, you can propose transactions to Salt accounts where you are an authorized signer.
+To achieve this, you will propose transactions to Salt accounts where you are an authorized signer.
 Instructions are for testnet access.
 Production access is available on request.

 ## Pre-requisites